GetPlastic's kick-off campaign: No plastic goes to waste in Indonesia

 We will for sure keep our donors updated about it !

-Our fundraising officer Camille Bonneville will be in charge to collect all the funds and send them to Get Plastic.
+Our fundraising officer Camille Bonneville will be in charge to collect all the funds through ASRI, a french-law association, and send them to Get Plastic.

 Why organizing a crowdfunding campaign in foreign languages ?
 Why asking funding from overseas ?